SKrotkih/LiveEvents/README.md

 ## Introduction

-- First of all follow instructions for the [YTLiveStreaming](https://github.com/SKrotkih/YTLiveStreaming) Framework to create and set up Google application which uses the YouTube Data API v3.
+- First of all follow instructions for the [YTLiveStreaming](https://github.com/SKrotkih/YTLiveStreaming) Framework and Package to create and set up Google application which uses the YouTube Data API v3.

 - Download or clone the repository